SoliDry/api-generator/README.md

     'custom_sql'    => [
         'article' => [
             'enabled' => true,
-            'query'   => 'SELECT title FROM article a INNER JOIN tag_article ta ON ta.article_id=a.id WHERE ta.tag_id IN (
+            'query'   => 'SELECT id, title FROM article a INNER JOIN tag_article ta ON ta.article_id=a.id WHERE ta.tag_id IN (
                           SELECT id FROM tag WHERE CHAR_LENGTH(title) > :tag_len
                           ) ORDER BY a.id DESC',